On Meta-Prompting: Introduction

-In this paper we model prompting approaches and task-specific behavior of a fixed LLM by using category theory.
-We use this framework to generalize various automated prompting approaches under the \emph{meta-prompting}, or prompting to obtain prompts, umbrella.
-We show that meta-prompting approaches are \emph{task-agnostic} processes that model language and user interaction without explicitly depending on the task.
-This is of particular interest when working with horizontal components (e.g., a chatbot) that interact with vertical components (e.g, a summarization component), all while using the same model.
+In this work we address this gap by modeling ICL-based prompting approaches and task-specific behavior of a fixed LLM by using category theory.
+This framework allows for the study of the relationships between prompting, task execution as in-context learning, and user interaction, while factoring out issues such as prompt sensitivity and generalizability.
+With it, we show that meta-prompting approaches are \textbf{task-agnostic} processes that model language and user interaction.
+We show that \textbf{meta-prompting approaches are equivalent} in a categorical sense, and argue that they will always outperform traditional prompting.
+Our contribution is theoretical in nature, but its implications are of particular interest in agentic scenarios--that is, horizontal components (e.g., a chatbot) that interact with vertical components (e.g., specialists, such as a summarization component), all while using the same model.

-We experiment with meta-prompting by calling a basic meta-prompt over two common applications of LLMs: ideation and creativity.
-Loosely speaking, given a passage, ideation is the task of suggesting ideas to improve it; and creativity is the task of suggesting how to continue writing it.
-We find that the prompts generated by our meta-prompt are regarded by users as more suitable than baselines (hardcoded prompts and the original task description; $p<0.01$ under a Wilcoxon signed-rank test); and that the outputs obtained by these generated prompts are likewise ranked as more suitable ($p<0.01$).
-Using our framework we argue that meta-prompting is generally better than fixed prompts at generating desirable outputs.
+We provide a small set of experiments to provide evidence on this assertion in \appref{experiments}.
+There we show that the prompts generated by meta-prompting are regarded by users as more suitable than baselines (hardcoded prompts and the original task description; $p<0.01$ under a Wilcoxon signed-rank test); and that, in line with our framework's predictions, \emph{the outputs} obtained by these generated prompts are likewise ranked as more suitable ($p<0.01$).